 A Nurses license can come under discipline at various stages of the licensing process, or they can be denied a license based upon a complaint, an ethical violation, or criminal conviction.

 The Board may initiate an Investigation into a Nurse’s license for many reasons including sustaining a criminal arrest and/or conviction, or a complaint by a doctor, hospital, patient, or even an anonymous complaint.
-If you receive a letter, email, or phone call from an Investigator, please contact our office at (619) 237-6130 immediately, because there is a potential to resolve you matter during the investigation stage of your matter.
+If you receive a letter, email, or phone call from an Investigator, please contact our office at (619) 237-6130 immediately, because there is a potential to resolve you matter during the investigation stage of your matter with the assistance of an experience and well respected nursing license defense attorney.
 If a case is resolved during the Investigative Phase of a Board’s Action, the allegations against your license will not be published to the Board’s Website.

 If your matter is not resolved during the Investigation stage, or you were never notified that there was an investigation into your license, the Board may file a Formal Accusation against your license.
 The Accusation will request that your license be revoked, and will state the reasons your license is under discipline.
-When you receive this document, you have a very limited window in which you must reply or your case goes into Default.
-After you receive the Accusation, you need an experienced attorney on your side.
+When you receive this document, you have a very limited window in which you must reply or your case goes into Default, and you will lose your license.
+After you receive the Accusation, you need an experienced nursing license defense lawyer on your side.

 Our office has represented hundreds of Nursing Professionals, we pride ourselves in representing our clients holistically and demonstrating to the Board that our Nurses are stellar care-givers, they are amazing at their job, and thus they should not be judged solely by either a lapse in judgment leading to a criminal arrest and/or conviction or by an unfounded allegation.

 At the Law Office of Nicole Irmer, we represent our Nurses with a comprehensive two prong approach.